IBS574/Feb25_2016/narrative.md

 This could be achieved in one of two ways:

 * Modify the _SR-qualplot.R_ script to create a loop inside.
-Yu will need to look at the _list.files_ function and be careful that you only run FASTQ files.
-Yu also need to think about giving different names to every file that is outputted.
+You will need to look at the _list.files_ function and be careful that you only run FASTQ files.
+You also need to think about giving different names to every output file.

 * (Harder, but few lines of code).
 Modify the Makefile using make wildcards.
 You will need to check the make manual or online blogs and tutorials.